RohanSavani/PVN_GLP1R/README.md

 The scripts used to analyze open-field data after processing through DeepLabCut can be found [here](https://github.com/RohanSavani/OpenFieldAnalysis).

-Feel free to contact with further questions.
+Primary analyses were performed in the [Jupyter Notebook](pvnglp1r_finalanalysis.ipynb) file.
+It is relatively messy but contains the necessary code and timestamps for reproducibility.
+Feel free to contact with further questions and/or clarifications.